Julie MacPherson

 Julie Claire MacPherson (born 17 November 1997) is a Scottish badminton player who competes in international level events both for Scotland and Great Britain.
-She affiliates with club SV Fun-Ball Dortelweil She has won the Scottish National Championships nine times in the women's doubles and six times in the mixed doubles.
+She affiliates with club SV Fun-Ball Dortelweil She has won the Scottish National Championships ten times in the women's doubles and seven times in the mixed doubles.
 She also part of team Scotland that won the bronze medal at the 2020 European Women's Team Championships.

 MacPherson won the girls' singles bronze medal at the European U17 Championships in 2014.
 She has competed at the 2018 Commonwealth Games where she reached the quarterfinals in the mixed team event.
 She has competed at the 2022 Commonwealth Games where she reached the semifinals in the mixed doubles.

 Achievements

 BWF World Tour (1 runner-up)

 The BWF World Tour, which was announced on 19 March 2017 and implemented in 2018, is a series of elite badminton tournaments sanctioned by the Badminton World Federation (BWF).
 The BWF World Tours are divided into levels of World Tour Finals, Super 1000, Super 750, Super 500, Super 300, and the BWF Tour Super 100.